 Public Toilets: There are toilets at the Visitors Centre.
 There are also toilets, including a disabled toilet and baby change area at Caswell Reserve.

 Water Fountain: No, bring your own drinking water.

 BBQ: Electric BBQ located at Caswell Reserve.

-Nearby Café: Verandah Café located at the Visitor’s Centre, but currently closed due to COVID-19.
+Nearby Café: Verandah Café located at the Visitor’s Centre

 Meg is a stay-at-home mum whose interests include gardening, reading, writing poetry and not staying at home.
 A born and bred Novocastrian, Meg enjoys camping and travelling with her family and weekend road trips to discover new and interesting places.
 Meg has two energetic kids and is passionate about kids having the opportunity to be outdoors as often as possible.